AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/developing/generic.md

     * You can connect promotions to a campaign to define their on/off date/times.
     * You can connect promotions to an experience to define their segments.
-    * Promotions not connected to an experience will not fire on its own, but can still be fired by a Voucher.
+    * Promotions not connected to an experience do not fire on its own, but can still be fired by a Voucher.
     * The Promotion component ( `/libs/commerce/components/promotion`) contains:

         * renderers and dialogs for promotion administration